-In the curtilage of the house, and if the Plankbridge Tiny House is providing extra space for the house residents, such structures shouldn’t always need planning permission.
+In the curtilage of the house, and if the Plankbridge Hut House is providing extra space for the house residents, such structures shouldn’t always need planning permission.
 Even then, such portable structures which solve a need for extra space, whilst sitting well in the landscape, should be looked upon favourably.
-Once in position, the Tiny House can be fitted with a side skirt of black painted timber, decking, and walkways and carefully landscaped with planting and structures if required.
+Once in position, the Hut House can be fitted with a side skirt of black painted timber, decking, and walkways and carefully landscaped with planting and structures if required.

 We can see this design helping to solve residential housing needs in an aesthetic, easy and practical way, and much like our other designs, being great for holidays and B&B’s too.
 Do get in touch to discuss this new design with us.

 [email protected] 01300 348414